 - Purée in batches in blender.

-- Add the milk, cream, and cheese.
-Cook until the cheese is melted.
+- Wipe out Dutch oven.
+Add puréed soup, milk, cream and cheese.
+Cook over medium heat until cheese is melted.

-- To make this vegetarian, substitute vegetable broth for the chicken broth.
+- To make this soup vegetarian, substitute vegetable broth for the chicken broth.